 Here at AIRPORTELs, we have put together a list of attractions you might like to visit while you’re visiting Mae Hong Son, and if you need to have your luggage stored or delivered for your trip, you can make an easy online booking.

-One of Mae Hong Son’s hidden treasures, Pang Ung is located very close to the border of Myanmar in the North West corner of Thailand.
+One of Mae Hong Son’s hidden treasures.
+Pang Ung is located very close to the border of Myanmar in the North West corner of Thailand.
 It is a small place nestled in the mountains.
 There is a camping ground to pitch a tent, and lodges are available for rent around the area.

-Tham Lod is one of Thailand’s most impressive and easily accessible caves, partly for its size, partly for its attractive limestone stalactite formations and partly for an unusual coffin cave hidden within the main cave.
-The main chamber is spectacular, running to a height of 50 metres, from floor to ceiling.
-Located near Sop Pong in Pang Mapha District,
+Tham Lod is one of Thailand’s most impressive and easily accessible caves.
+Partly for its size, partly for its attractive limestone stalactite formations and partly for an unusual coffin cave hidden within the main cave.
+Indeed, the main chamber is spectacular, running to a height of 50 metres, from floor to ceiling.
+Located near Sop Pong in Pang Mapha District.